 Although sudden infant death syndrome can strike any infant, researchers have identified several factors that may increase a baby's risk.
 They include:

 - Sex.
-Boy babies are more likely to die of SIDS.
+Boys are more likely to die of SIDS.

 - Age.
 Infants are most vulnerable during the second and third months of life.

 - Race.
-For reasons that aren't well understood, black, American Indian or Eskimo infants are more likely to develop SIDS.
+For reasons that aren't well-understood, black, American Indian or Alaska Native infants are more likely to develop SIDS.

 - Family history.
-Babies who've had siblings or cousins die of SIDS are at higher risk of SIDS themselves.
+Babies who've had siblings or cousins die of SIDS are at higher risk of SIDS.

 Maternal risk factors

-The risk of SIDS is also affected by maternal factors associated with the pregnancy, including:
+During pregnancy, the risk of SIDS is also affected by the mother, especially if she:

-When you lose your baby to SIDS, the emotional support of others is especially important.
-You may find it comforting to talk to other parents whose lives have been touched by SIDS.
-If so, your doctor may be able to recommend a support group in your area, or you can visit an online SIDS chat room.
-Talking to a trusted friend, counselor or member of the clergy may also be helpful.
+Your doctor may be able to recommend a support group in your area, or you can visit an online SIDS chat room.
+Talking to a trusted friend, counselor or clergy member may also help.

 Communicate your feelings

-If you can, keep an open line of communication with friends and family about how you're feeling.
-People want to help, but they may not know how to approach you.
-The baby's parents, especially, need to be as open as possible with one another.
+As the baby's parents, be as open as possible with each other.
 Losing a child can put a terrible strain on a marriage.
 Counseling may help some couples understand and express their feelings.

 Allow time for healing

-- Select bedding carefully.
+- Keep the crib as bare as possible.
 Use a firm mattress and avoid placing your baby on thick, fluffy padding, such as lambskin or a thick quilt.
+Don't leave pillows, fluffy toys or stuffed animals in the crib.
 These may interfere with breathing if your baby's face presses against them.
-For the same reason, don't use bumper pads or leave pillows, fluffy toys or stuffed animals in your infant's crib.